Text-Analysis/srsparser/README.md

 ## Usage

+The parser has 2 modes of use: **parse** and **keywords**

+### Parse mode

+In this mode, the parser reads the contents of text documents with the SRS, structures it based on the structure templates and stores it in the MongoDB database.

 To structure the contents of a text document with the SRS:

-`srsparser <text document path> <MongoDB connection string> <MongoDB database name> <name of MongoDB collection with the unfilled templates> <the unfilled template name> <name of MongoDB collection with the results>`
+`srsparser "parse" <MongoDB connection string (includes the name of the db)> <name of collection with the results> -tc <name of collection with the templates> -t <the template name> -dp <the text document path>`

 *NOTE: Before using, make sure that the necessary template is in the MongoDB collection with templates.*

 For example:

-`srsparser "./data/srs_1.docx" "mongodb+srv://tmrrwnxtsn:qwerty@srs.atqge.mongodb.net/documentsAnalysis?retryWrites=true&w=majority" "documentsAnalysis" "templates" "default" "results"`
+`srsparser "parse" "mongodb+srv://tmrrwnxtsn:qwerty@srs.atqge.mongodb.net/documentsAnalysis?retryWrites=true&w=majority" "results" -tc "templates" -t "default" -dp "./data/srs_1.docx"`

 The command above means that a text document with path `./data/srs_1.docx` will be analyzed according to the `default` template taken from the `templates` collection, and the results will be placed in the `results` collection of the